How to Get Zip Code from Latitude and Longitude

 Understanding Latitude and Longitude

-Methods to convert Latitude and Longitude to Zip Codes
+Methods to Convert Latitude and Longitude to Zip Codes

 One powerful approach involves using PostgreSQL with the PostGIS extension, which provides robust spatial analysis capabilities.
-This combination allows for efficient processing of geographic data and can handle complex spatial queries.
+This combination allows for efficient geographic data processing and can handle complex spatial queries.
 PostGIS enhances PostgreSQL by adding support for geographic objects, enabling it to perform location queries in an SQL environment.
 The system can perform spatial tests to determine which zip code boundary contains a specific coordinate pair.

 Consider this example of a PostGIS query that finds the zip code for a given lat and long: